guinetn/basecamp/assets/books/dotnet/tools/signal_r.md

 # SignalR

-Real-time update notification (chat, any refresh needed,...replace long polling)
+Real-time web functionality enables server-side code to push content to clients instantly Real-time update notification (chat, any refresh needed,...replace long polling) Historically it was tied to ASP.NET Core but the protocol is open and implementable in any language.

 SignalR provides an API for creating server-to-client remote procedure calls (RPC).
 The RPCs call JavaScript functions on clients from server-side .NET Core code.